Queen's Park High School: History

-Boys' School
+Boys' school

-Chester City Grammar School for Boys developed out of a technical day school, which opened at the Grosvenor Museum in 1892.
-Following the Education Act, 1902, it was decided to adapt the day technical school to meet the requirements of the Act, and its name was changed to City and County School for Boys in June 1907.
-It was transferred to Chester Corporation in August 1908, but remained at the Grosvenor Museum, with its own Board of Governors (some of them being appointed by Chester Corporation), until 1912.
-The school then moved to new buildings in Queen's Park.
-In 1938 its name was changed to Chester City Grammar School for Boys, and in 1941 new premises were opened in Queen's Park.
-As the 1970s dawned the school came under the scheme for the reorganisation of schools in Chester, and Chester City Grammar School for Boys combined with Chester City High School for Girls, with the name of Queen's Park High School.
-The Headmaster of the combined school was appointed in 1970, and complete amalgamation of the boys' and girls' schools took effect from September 1971.
+Chester City Grammar School for Boys developed from a technical day school established at the Grosvenor Museum in 1892.
+Following the Education Act 1902, the school was reorganised and renamed the City and County School for Boys in June 1907.
+It transferred to Chester Corporation in August 1908, remaining at the Grosvenor Museum until 1912, when it moved to purpose-built premises in Queen's Park.

+In 1938, the school was renamed Chester City Grammar School for Boys.
+New premises were opened in Queen's Park in 1941.
+Under local authority reorganisation in the late 1960s, the school merged with Chester City High School for Girls.
+The combined institution became Queen's Park High School, with full amalgamation completed in September 1971.